-Up to 20 brave survivors of sexual exploitation and trafficking will be lovingly served at this beautiful, newly constructed, 7,500-square-foot, restorative care residence outside Tupelo, Mississippi.
+Up to 20 brave survivors of sexual exploitation will be lovingly served at this beautiful, newly constructed, 7,500-square-foot, restorative care residence in North Mississippi.

 Individuals identified as sex trafficking victims/survivors (according to 2019 Polaris Project data)

 Estimated number of spaces in residential shelter-care programs for sex trafficking survivors

 Human trafficking is the fastest growing crime in the world, producing nearly $32 billion annually.

 It is happening in every community, regardless of the cultural and ethnic demographic, degree of affluence, location, or size.